COSC3020/tsp-held-karp-rzafft1/README.md

 is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

-- Worst Case Memory Complexity : $O(n!)$
+- Worst Case Memory Complexity : $O(n * 2^n)$
-* our cities array can have n! permutations, therefore our cache will need to store n! items.
+* the cache stores $2^n$ keys every call, therefore the cache will store $n * 2^n$ elements when the algorithm is done running since we may have multiple of the same permutations that are unique because they will have different start values.
-- Worst Case Time Complexity : $O(n! + nlog(n))
+- Worst Case Time Complexity : $O(n * 2^n)$
-* our cities array can have n! permutations, so in the worst case, we will have n! recursive calls.
-We also must take into account that we call the tsp function n times to search for the shortest path from each start node, AND we use an insertion sort function that is called once.
-The built in sort funciton uses a combination of sorting algorithms but has an algorithm $O(nlog(n))$ .
-So the worst case time complexity simplifies from $O(n * n! + nlog(n))$ to $O(n! + nlog(n))$
+* since we reduce the number of subproblems stored in the cache by using memoization, the number of calls here would not be n! but instead would be 2^n.
+And since we need to check all start options, in the worst case, out time complexity will end up being $O(n * 2^n)$